How to Add Embed Video in WordPress?

 Craft a Website that Captivates – Get ProCoders’ WordPress Experts on Your Team!

-Method 4: Embedding Videos Using Shortcodes
+Method 4: Embedding Videos with Shortcodes

-Shortcodes in WordPress are small code snippets that allow you to perform specific functions or embed content, including videos, within your posts and pages easily.
-This method can be particularly useful for customizing the display of videos or embedding videos from sources that are not automatically supported by WordPress’s auto-embed feature.
+Shortcodes in WordPress are small code snippets that allow you to perform specific functions or embed content, including videos, in your posts and pages easily.

 For Gutenberg Editor, there is a special widget called ‘Shortcode’.
-For Classic Editor, you can simply insert it directly into the content.
+For Classic Editor, you can insert it directly into the content.

 Explanation of Shortcodes